BehnoodRasti/IEEE_IADF_4th_Summer_School/README.md

 # IEEE_IADF_4th_Summer_School
-Self-Supervised Learning for Hyperspectral Remote Sensing A Comprehensive Tutorial on MAE Pre-training and Downstream Tasks
+Self-Supervised Learning for Multi- and Hyperspectral Foundation Models A Comprehensive Tutorial on MAE Pre-training and Downstream Tasks

 Overview